trustoverip/tswg-did-method-webs-specification/spec/did_metadata.md

 The `versionId` DID document metadata property indicates the current version of the DID document that has been resolved.

-1. `did:webs` versionId is defined to be the sequence number (i.e. the `s` field) of the last event in the [[ref: KERI event stream]] that was used to construct the DID document according to the rules in section [DID Document from KERI Events](#did-document-from-keri-events).
+1. The `did:webs` versionId MUST be the sequence number (i.e. the `s` field) of the last event in the [[ref: KERI event stream]] that was used to construct the DID document according to the rules in section [DID Document from KERI Events](#did-document-from-keri-events).
-1. If the DID parameter `versionId` (see section [Support for `versionId`](#support-for-versionid)) was used when resolving the `did:webs` DID, and if the DID Resolution process was successful, then this corresponding DID document metadata property is guaranteed to be equal to the value of the DID parameter.
+1. If the DID parameter `versionId` (see section [Support for `versionId`](#support-for-versionid)) was used when resolving the `did:webs` DID, and if the DID Resolution process was successful, then this corresponding DID document metadata property MUST be guaranteed to be equal to the value of the DID parameter.

 Example: